Dark Gums from Smoking: Causes & Treatment

 Other Causes of Brown to Black Gums

-In some cases, dark gums can be caused by other reasons than smoking.
+In some cases, dark gums can be caused by reasons other than smoking.
 Causes of brown to black gums include:

-Treatment Options of Dark Gums from Smoking
+Treatment Options for Dark Gums from Smoking

 • Scalpel